nphumbert/nphumbert.github.io/source/_posts/2017-09-17-testing-java-spring-cloud-microservices.markdown

 Component tests allow to test complete use cases from end to end.
 They are often expensive especially in terms of setup and execution time.
 Thus, thought needs to be given to define their scope.
 Nevertheless, they are required in order to check and document the overall behaviour of the application or the microservice.

 In the context of microservices, these tests are very cost-effective.
-Indeed, they can be quite easy to setup because the already existing external API of the microservice can often be used directly without the need to setup additional things (like a fake server for instance).
+Indeed, they can be quite easy to set up because the already existing external API of the microservice can often be used directly without needing additional elements (like a fake server for instance).
 Moreover, the scope of a microservice is generally limited and can be tested exhaustively in isolation.

 Component tests should be concise and easy to understand (see [How to Write Robust Component Tests](https://blog.crafties.fr/2017/09/16/how-to-write-robust-component-tests/)).
 The goal is to test the behaviour of the microservice by writing a nominal case and very few edge cases.
 We noticed that writing the specification before implementing the feature can lead to very simple component tests.
-Moreover, it is a good practice to write the component tests in collaboration with the different stakeholders in order to cover the feature in a very efficient way.
+Moreover, it is a good practice to write the component tests in collaboration with the different project stakeholders in order to cover the feature in a very efficient way.

 In component tests, an embedded database can also be used.
 Moreover, it is possible to mock HTTP and AMQP clients: this is not the place to test the integration with external resources (see [Setup a Circuit Breaker with Hystrix, Feign Client and Spring Boot](https://blog.crafties.fr/2017/07/23/setup-a-circuit-breaker-with-hystrix/)).

-An example of tools we can use to write component tests is [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) (to write the specifications) with [Cucumber](https://cucumber.io/) (to run the tests).
+An example of tooling we can use to write component tests is [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) (to write the specifications) with [Cucumber](https://cucumber.io/) (to run the tests).

 In order to perform requests on the HTTP API of the microservice and make assertions on the response, [MockMvc](https://blog.crafties.fr/2015/10/31/testing-spring-mvc-controllers/) can be used.
 ```java